RasaHQ/financial-demo/data/nlu/nlu.md

 - whats my [current balance](payment_amount)
 - What's my balance?
 - How much money do I have?
-- Yeah, I like coffee 👀 But how much money do I have?
 - Yeah, I know 😀 Since it's so nice: How much money do I have?
+- what places have I spent money?
+- Wait, I'll have to check my balance first.
+Can you do that please?
+- Hi, I need to know how much money is in my checking account
+- Balance please
+- What is my account balance?
+- what is my account balance?
+- what's my account balance right now
+- what's my balance now?

 ## intent:check_earnings
+- Yeah, I like coffee 👀 But how much money do I have?
 - How much money went into my account last month?
 - How much money did I make last year?
 - What did I earn last month?